Macroscopic Two-Dimensional Polariton Condensates

-In conclusion, the formation under non-resonant pumping of an extended 2D polariton condensate at the bottom of the LPB has been experimentally demonstrated.
-The polariton energy under the laser spot is blues-shifted with respect to the lowest energy outside of the laser spot.
-This produces an expanding flow of polaritons at the energy of the blue-shift, but also a continuum of states along the dispersion, which are formed through relaxation and which expand with decreasing velocities for decreasing energies.
-Thanks to the high quality of the sample, we are able to observe the relaxation until the bottom of the LPB.
-Above a threshold density, a condensate forms at $k=0$ at the lowest available energy, covering a spatial region larger then $\SI{0.03}{\milli\meter\squared}$ around the pumping spot.
-These results are well reproduced by a simple theoretical model that captures the physics of expansion and relaxation of higher energy polaritons.
-Our findings provide the closest realization so far of a textbook Bose--Einstein condensate in a solid-state matrix, with macroscopic sizes and dilute, tunable densities.
-Such systems should allow to truly take advantage of polariton condensates for fundamental research of out-of-equilibrium quantum dynamics.
+In conclusion, the spontaneous formation of an extended 2D polariton condensate at the bottom of the LPB has been experimentally demonstrated.
+After non resonant excitation, the blueshifted region under the pumping spot injects an expanding flow of polaritons at the energy of the blue-shift, but also, through relaxation and expansion, a continuum of states along the dispersion.
+Two distinctive features of the presented experiments should be noted.
+The first is the backflow effect, observed within the expanding wavepacket thanks to the high surface homogeneity of the sample.
+The second is the relaxation until the bottom of the LPB, allowed by the long polariton lifetime.
+Above a threshold density, the condensate at the lowest energy forms at $k=0$, covering a spatial region larger then $\SI{0.03}{\milli\meter\squared}$ outside the pumping spot.
+These results are well reproduced by a simple theoretical model that captures the physics of expansion and relaxation of higher-energy polaritons.
+Our findings provide the closest realization so far of an infinite 2D polariton condensate, isolated from the exciton reservoir and with dilute, tunable densities.
+Such systems should allow to truly take advantage of microcavity polaritons for fundamental research on the dynamics of quantum fluids and driven/dissipative phase transitions.